From 1975 to 1994, Wor-Wic Community College was designated a "community college without walls".

 With the addition of Henson Hall Resource Center, which opened in the fall of 1999, Guerrieri

-Hall Resource Center in fall of 2001, Workforce Development Resource Center in fall of 2007,
+Hall Resource Center in fall of 2001, Workforce Development Resource Center (now Fulton-Owen Hall Computer Lab/Resource Center) in fall of 2007,

-and Allied Health Resource Center in summer of 2011, today Wor-Wic’s electronic library services
+and Allied Health Resource Center (now Peninsula Regional Medical Center Resource Center) in summer of 2011, today Wor-Wic’s library services

 is comprised of five centers with web-based subscription research databases (also accessible